-A Permanent Exterior Sculptural Installation for the Tacoma, Washington Pacific Avenue Gateway
+Permanent large-scale sculptural installation for the Tacoma, Washington Pacific Avenue Gateway

 Website :: Central Puget Sound Regional Transit Authority

-“Gerties Ghost” will consist of 8 large-scale arch segments, in a style evocative of classic railroad truss bridges, and which by its very nature is suggestive of connection between the here and now; past into future.
-Approaching from any of the surrounding neighborhoods by train, by car or on foot, passerby will see in the arches a familiar reflection of the Tacoma Dome, a nod to the classic lines of downtown’s Union Station and an aesthetic homage to the classic industrial trussed bridge.
+“Gerties Ghost” is made up of 8 large-scale arch segments, in a style evocative of classic railroad truss bridges, and which by its very nature is suggestive of connection between the here and now; past into future.
+Approaching from any of the surrounding neighborhoods by train, by car or on foot, visitors will see in the arches a familiar reflection of the Tacoma Dome, a nod to the classic lines of downtown’s Union Station and an aesthetic homage to the classic industrial trussed bridge.